Skip to main content

 Brown winter turf is dormant, not dead.
 Learn the soil-temperature thresholds that trigger dormancy, when winter watering helps versus harms, how to time a potassium-rich winterizer, and how to prevent snow mold and winterkill.
 Step-by-step guide sourced from 15+ university turfgrass extensions.

 You just bought a house with a neglected lawn.
-Three season-branched action plans for fixing it on a $265 to $787 first-year budget, sourced from 13 university turfgrass extensions.
+Three season-branched action plans for fixing it on a $265 to $787 first-year budget, sourced from 17 university extension and soil-testing sources.
 Tied to your local soil temperature data.

 Nutsedge is a sedge, not a grass, which is why standard weed control fails.
 Identify yellow vs. purple nutsedge and time herbicides by soil temperature.

-lawn careSpring Lawn Fertilization: Start at 55°F Soil Temperature
+When to Fertilize Your Lawn in Spring: Start at 55°F Soil

-Use soil temperature, not the calendar, to time your spring fertilizer.
+Fertilize in spring once your 2-inch soil temperature reaches 55°F and the lawn is actively growing.
 Research-backed rates, NPK ratios, and grass-type-specific guidance from 20+ university turfgrass programs.

-Overseed in spring once 2-inch soil holds 50-65°F, before it reaches 70°F. Use fast-germinating perennial ryegrass or tall fescue, pair with a seeding-safe pre-emergent like Tenacity, and water daily for the first month.
-Step-by-step guide sourced from 15+ university turfgrass extensions.
+Overseed in spring once 2-inch soil holds 50-65°F, and skip it once soil passes 70°F. Check where your soil sits today by ZIP code, then use fast-germinating perennial ryegrass or tall fescue, a seeding-safe pre-emergent like Tenacity, and daily water for the first month.
+Sourced from 15+ university turfgrass extensions.

 Learn how to mix, calibrate, and spray liquid pre-emergent herbicide.
 Covers sprayer setup, flat-fan nozzles, and watering-in backed by university research.